kammitama5/kammitama5.github.io/_posts/2017-12-11-Monday-December-11th.md

   years ago, to tell him that I saw his post.
 Man, that almost teared me up. :/

 - It was particularly meaningful to me because Sam is the same person who, just this year, when I was dealing with some hostility from a person in the tech community, said to me "I support you".
-I asked him then; "do you think I can be a programmer one day?", to which he responded "I think you'd make a great programmer!".
+I asked him then: "do you think I can be a programmer one day?", to which he responded "I think you'd make a great programmer!".
 I will never forget that. :(

 ## Meanwhile...I stayed up until 2am...